calamity-of-subterfuge/cos/pkg/utilsys/README.md

   to avoid particularly ridiculous behavior.
 - A `SoftMaxProbabilistic` system adds a bit of randomness to the AI.
-It selects an action from the given list of choices at random, where the odds of selecting an action is proportional to e^score.
-This selects bad choices much less often than a linear system, but a threshold to avoid particularly ridiculous behavior is still encouraged.
+It selects an action from the given list of choices at random, where the odds of selecting an action is proportional to e^(factor*score).
+This is much more predictable than the `LinearProbabilistic` system for a reasonable factor value (usually between 5 and 30).
+Higher factors mean less random.

 ```go
 var world interface{} // typically your pkg.Game